infinitered/ignite-cookbook/docs/recipes/DistributingAuthTokenToAPI.md

       const token = value || store.authToken;
       api.apiSauce.setHeader("Authorization", `Bearer ${token}`);
     },
-  }));
+  })
 ```

-From there you have a couple options of how to trigger the distribution.
+From there you have a couple options of where to trigger the distribution.

 - Add another action that calls both setAuthToken and distributeAuthToken and replace wherever you call setAuthToken with this new dual action
 - Call distributeAuthToken immediately after wherever you are calling setAuthToken